PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_NextJS.md

 In your Next.js Project, include the default `PiwikProProvider` in the `_app.tsx` file.
 To set up the Piwik PRO Tag Manager container in the app, include the initialization code in your `App`.

-In the arguments, pass your account name and your container id as parameters (marked 'accountName' and 'containerId' in the example below).
+In the arguments, pass your container id and your container url as parameters (marked `container-id` and `container-url` in the example below).

 #### \_app.tsx